 Poor Hiring Decisions

 Instead, you can do one of two things.
 First, you can sell your vision and try to bring people on board who are excited to work with you for equity.
 Second, if you have the funding, you can hire a few contractors and part-time people who can work only when absolutely necessary.
-The problem with the second track is, in startups, there is always something that needs attention, so you’re going to have to be very strategic.

 Starting Too Early